Regrant-Dev/AI_Trainer/readme.md

 Go to python dir:
 cd ~/piper/src/python/

-Edit requirements txt Replace everything in there with this: cython>=0.29.0,<1 librosa>=0.9.2,<1 piper-phonemize~=1.1.0
+Edit requirements.txt replace everything in there with this: cython>=0.29.0,<1 librosa>=0.9.2,<1 piper-phonemize~=1.1.0